ryanbahan/check-yo-self/README.md

 ## Getting Started

 This is a single-page application that runs directly from the index.html file.
-Either clone down the repo and run the index file, or simply use the application via [GitHub Pages here](https://karlfunhouse.github.io/buildabear/).
+Either clone down the repo and run the index file.

 ## Project Goals